howard-stearns/FairShare/README.md

 ### Vision

 For this first project I have built a limited, working, single-page Web app.
-There is no networking or security - just the behaviors acting locally, and locally persisting the data for all users and groups from session to session.
+There is no networking or security - just the behaviors acting locally, and locally persisting the application state (e.g., what screen you are on) from session to session.
 It does not coordinate or synchronize between computers.
 Nonetheless, the behavior is concrete, with specific design decisions described below.

 A person can switch between three existing users named "Alice", "Bob", and "Carol".
 The users are distributed among three existing groups:
 - The "Apples" group has members Alice and Carol.